abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol2-ex1.md

 You will be able to complete the following tasks:

 - Task 1: Assign the Windows Admin Center Administrator Login role to User
-- Task 2: Configure Windows Admin Center for Azure Stack HCI using Azure Portal
+- Task 2: Configure Windows Admin Center for Azure Local using Azure Portal
 - Task 3: Monitor using the Windows Admin Center dashboard
 - Task 4: Monitor virtual machines
 - Task 5: Monitor servers